 I am also an avid student of yoga and other contemplative philosophy from multiple sources of inspiration and teachings, and I incorporate these into my work as appropriate.
 My goal is to continue to merge the Eastern and Western mind-body philosophies of wellness together to offer a broader and more comprehensive experience for my clients and students.
 Self-inquiry is paramount to yoga work, and I offer clients and students the ability to do this through classical yoga techniques and contemplative and reflective practices.

-I enjoy spending time with my husband, dog, and friends, and I love being outside.
+I enjoy spending time with my husband, dog and cat, and friends, and I love being outside.
 I feel there is a lot to learn from the natural world, and I am at home in a garden as well as on a mountain trail or river.
 I love to travel to learn about new places and cultures as well as visit with my family who are spread throughout the country.
 I continue to study yoga and yoga therapy as well as spiritual contemplative practices from various religious and secular backgrounds, and I find great joy in learning how to cultivate and deepen positive and meaningful relationships to myself and others.
 I strongly believe and hope that my background and personal relationship to my practice will help support my clients and students through their healing journeys in life.